grafana/tutorials/content/tutorials/grafana-fundamentals.md

 - In **Tags**, enter **testing**.

 Manually annotating your dashboard is fine for those single events.
 For regularly occurring events, such as deploying a new release, Grafana supports querying annotations from one of your data sources.
 Let's create an annotation using the Loki data source we added earlier.
-((One hallmark of tutorials is friendly language like this.
-We hold their hand and walk them through what we are doing and why.))

 - At the top of the dashboard, click the **Dashboard settings** (gear) icon.
 - In Annotations, click **Add Annotation Query**.